Phonak vs. ReSound

 Phonak vs. ReSound: The Breakdown

-Phonak and ReSound offer a complete range of hearing aids from invisible-in-canal (IIC) to high power behind-the-ear (BTE) styles that allows them to fit almost any person with hearing loss.
+Phonak and ReSound offer a complete range of hearing aids from invisible-in-canal (IIC) to high power behind-the-ear (BTE) styles that allow them to fit almost anyone with hearing loss.
 While they are very similar, a few specific differences move the needle a bit for some users.

 Phonak and ReSound Equipment